3BMLabs/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->
-We are 3BMLabs, part of 3BM, a construction and engineering firm.
+We are 3BMLabs, part of 3BM Consulting Engineers

 ## Vision
-our goal is radical: everything open source. we shouldn't depend on big companies like Google or Microsoft.<br>
+Our goal is radical: everything open source. we shouldn't depend on big companies like Google or Microsoft.<br>

 Check out our [website](https://3bm.co.nl/) more information.